Introducing Edgio Applications v7Find out what's new.

 41 //

-42 // // Include additional paths that are dynamically loaded by your app at runtime here when building the serverless bundle.
+42 // // Include additional paths that are dynamically loaded by your app at runtime here when building the bundle.

 43 // include: ['views/**/*'],